What Is Prescribed Waste? 🗑️

 - contaminated soil produced by former practices not suitable to today’s standards such as utilising waste for land levelling, leaking storage tanks, and uncleaned or untreated spills.

 To elaborate, here are examples of other different industries that generate prescribed industrial waste:

 - metals refining, processing, and recycling

 - leather manufacturing

 Currently, we know of two classifications that can deal with waste differently, either by recovery and reuse or temporary storage and disposal.
 Let us delve deeper.

-There are prescribed waste that should not go to landfills because they can be reused or recovered (i.e., recycled).
+There is prescribed waste that should not go to landfills because it can be reused or recovered (i.e., recycled).
 This means that not every PIW should end up in a landfill for disposal.
 Examples of what you can do to this classification of prescribed waste include energy conversion, among many others, depending on the waste.
 But let me elaborate more.

 There is a wide range of waste that we can include for recovery and reuse.
 According to the EPA, examples include:

 - EOL transformers